sachinkadyan7/sachinkadyan7.github.io/_teaching/2021-fall-natural_language_processing.md

 As an Instructor, I planned and taught classes on Machine Learning, ML for NLP, Autoencoders, Convolutional NNs, Recurrent NNs, and attention-based networks.

 As a Teaching Assistant, I guided and led in-class and online discussions, and graded assignments and exams.
+I also conducted weekly Office Hours to help clear students' doubts, and weekly class sessions where I taught the different computational techniques used in NLP.